k-kemna/XRD23D/README.md

-# XRD23D - 3D Visulaization of XRD measurements
+# XRD23D - 3D Visualization of XRD measurements

 Standalone programs to combine files from XRD measurements with a given location to plot in 3D (see **DOI_OF_PUBLICATION** for more details)